Ulliyeri

 Ulliyeri is a village in Kozhikode district in the state of Kerala, India.
 Ulliyeri lies between Koyilandy and Balussery as well as between Kuttiyadi and Kozhikode.

 Demographics

-As of 2001 India census, Ulliyeri had a population of 30,742, with 14,929 males and 15,813 females.
+As of 2011 India census, Ulliyeri had a population of 32,509, with 15,285 males and 17,224 females.

 Politics

 Ulliyeri is a part of Kozhikode Lok Sabha constituency.

-Ulliyeri is part of Balusseri assembly constituency.
-In the first decade of Indian independence, Balusseri supported the Indian National Congress party, but support since then has shifted to the Left Democratic Front.
+Ulliyeri is part of Balussery assembly constituency.
+In the first decade of Indian independence, Balussery supported the Indian National Congress party, but support since then has shifted to the Left Democratic Front.
 Former Kerala state minister A C Shanmukhadas got a mammoth lead from this Grama Panchayat as part of Balussery assembly constituency, and he was elected continuously for the past 25 years as MLA.

 Ulliyeri gramapanchayat is a strong LDF supporting village.
 It is a red support area in its political bias.
 Left Democratic Front has been ruling this village for years.